K. J. Yesudas: Controversies

 On 2 October 2014, Yesudas sparked a row while speaking at a public function on the occasion of Gandhi Jayanti, where he stated that "Women should not wear dress that trouble others.
 You should dress modestly and do not behave like men".
-This resulted in a number of protests from Women's Rights and Political organizations, who asked him to withdraw the comment.
+This resulted in a number of protests from Women's Rights and political organisations, who asked him to withdraw the comment.